-If manipulation is computationally intractable for F, then we might F consider resistant (but not immune) to manipulation.
+If manipulation is computationally intractable for F, then we might consider Fresistant (but not immune) to manipulation.

 Does not work for most rules, but STV manipulation is NP-hard.
-Some nice results for resistance to group manipulation for other rules.

-Discussion: Practical significance of these results is debatable.
+Discussion: Practical significance of these results is debatable, in particular when they presuppose that there are many alternatives.